yogesh1q2w/lazypatches/README.md

 If SAMPLER_TYPE is None, the results go under the baseline folder.

-If SAMPLER_TYPE is km_closest and HYPERPARAM is not 0.5, the results go under the ablation folder.
+If SAMPLER_TYPE is km_closest and HYPERPARAM is not 0.5, the results go under the ablations folder.

 If DATASET is charades, the results go under the charades folder.